treepeck/judo/README.md

 the `config` folder:

 - `db.env` - defines the Postgres user credentials and database name.
-- `db.conf` - enables the Postgres event scheduler to clean up expired sessions.
+- `db.conf` - sets the Postgres time zone to UTC.
 - `justchess.env` - defines the URL for connecting to the database.

 ## Run services